Elora Gorge. Jessica West Photography

 These workshops do not provide:

-• As much coffee as you need to thrive in every workshop
+As much coffee and snacks as you need to thrive in every workshop

 Who is Colleen?

-Colleen is a corporate copywriter, former magazine editor and a member of the Writers’ Union of Canada.
-Her professional portfolio can be viewed here.
+Colleen is a corporate copywriter, former magazine editor and a member of the Writersβ Union of Canada.

 In 2018 Colleen signed up for AWA workshops led by award-winning poet and author Jaclyn Desforges.
 They were life-changing.
 She attended nearly every week until the pandemic.

-In 2024 she finished her leadership training with Amherst Writers & Artists and became a certified creative writing workshop facilitator.
+In 2024, she finished her leadership training with Amherst Writers & Artists and became a certified creative writing workshop facilitator.
+Before she could overthink it, Colleen launched Elora Writing Workshops in April, 2024.

-Colleen is currently a masters candidate in Creative & Critical Writing with the University of Gloucestershire, UK.
-She graduates in spring 2025.
+In 2025, she completed her MA in Creative & Critical Writing with the University of Gloucestershire, UK.